-Like dangling a big golden carrot in front of you they’ll throw big numbers around, but they fail to be upfront and honest and what Insurance Return Checks are and how much money you’re going to need to invest to be in with even the slightest chance of making these kinds of returns.
+They'll throw big numbers around, but fail to be upfront and honest and what Insurance Return Checks are and how much money you're going to need to invest to be in with the slightest chance of making these kinds of returns.

 What Is Insurance Return Checks Really?